 In 1996 I plugged into the Disney Training program and began to hone my skills in character origination.
 Instructed by some of the best artists in the world, I found the whole experience inspiring as well as challenging.
 I also discovered that being a Disney character artist is a job that's a lot harder than it looks, taking years to perfect.

 In 1997, I decided to take the leap into freelance work.
 Perhaps a little early, professionally speaking, but it was fuelled by personal circumstances.
-Thankfully I managed to make it work and have remained fully employed to this day.
+Thankfully I managed to make it work and remained fully employed for many years.

 In May of 2002 I received an award from The Walt Disney Company for ‘Best Winnie The Pooh Artist for Publishing, 2001’, a real surprise and a lovely gesture from them, especially as it helped me secure an international reputation.
 I began receiving commissions from all over the world and was given some great opportunities.

-In January 2010 I was asked by Disney Consumer Products EMEA to write an Artist Training for Classic Pooh.
-Thinking back to 1996, it was a rare moment of feeling I'd come full-circle.
-It was a daunting task, not least for someone who considers himself a perpetual student, but I was honoured to be asked and thankfully it proved to be a success.
+In January 2010, I was asked by Disney Consumer Products EMEA to write an Artist Training for the E.H.Shepard style of Winnie-The-Pooh.
+Thinking back to 1996, it was a rare moment of feeling I'd come full circle.
+It was a daunting task, not least for someone who considers himself a perpetual student, but I was honoured to be asked, and thankfully, it proved to be a success.